jchristopher/attachments/readme.txt

 5. Drag and drop to sort

 == Changelog ==

+= 3.0.2 =
+* Fixed an issue where some HTML entities were not properly stored

+= 3.0.1 =
+* Fixed an issue where legacy mode was always enabled

 = 3.0 =
 * **Major** rewrite.
 After three years of development, Attachments has been rewritten to make